Henry Ford arrhythmia care: Why choose us

 - Expert diagnosis: Our electrophysiology (EP) labs are dedicated diagnostic labs where we test the electrical activity of your heart.
 Using specialized equipment, our team of experts accurately diagnoses your condition.
 Learn more about arrhythmia diagnosis.

-- Advanced treatments: We deliver the best available treatments including the newly approved LARIAT™ procedure and WATCHMAN™ device.
+- Advanced treatments: We deliver the best available treatments, based on your need, including Left Atrial Appendage (LAA) Closure.
 Learn more about our arrhythmia treatments.

 - Follow-up care: Atrial fibrillation is often a lifelong condition.
 If your treatment includes an implantable device, regular visits to our pacemaker clinics can help you stay healthy.

 In a healthy heart, electricity flows in an organized pattern producing regular heartbeats.
 A disruption to this pattern causes an irregular rhythm, also known as an arrhythmia.
 Arrhythmias may be completely harmless or they may be life-threatening.
 Our heart rhythm specialists can determine the severity of your arrhythmia using advanced diagnostic tools.

 - Atrial fibrillation occurs when the upper chambers of your heart contract irregularly.

 - Ventricular fibrillation occurs when the lower chambers of your heart contract irregularly.

 - Bradycardia occurs when your heart rate is too slow (less than 60 beats per minute).